Privacy and Data Protection Policy

 - Share data with other BRIAN users in an aggregated, anonymous format such as graphs and infographics.

-- Share data from BRIAN with clinicians, analysts and researchers in an anonymous format in order to find a cure quicker.
+- Share data from BRIAN with clinicians, analysts and researchers that have successfully applied for access through our Data Access Board, in an anonymous format in order to find a cure quicker.

 - Share some data from BRIAN with NHS Digital in an identifiable format in order to enable them to share your healthcare records with us.